ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Disposing

 There is one additional way an observed sequence can terminate.
-When for some reason subscriber doesn't want to receive next elements of sequence and wants to release all of the resources that were allocated to compute those elements it just calls `dispose` method for his subscription.
+When you are done with a sequence and want to release all of the resources that were allocated to compute upcoming elements, calling dispose on a subscription will clean this up for you.

 Here is an example with `interval` operator.
 [Definition of `>-` operator is here](DesignRationale.md#pipe-operator)

 ```
 let subscription = interval(0.3, scheduler)
-            >- subscribeNext { n in
+            >- subscribe { (e: Event<Int64>) in
-                println(n)
+                println(e)
             }

 NSThread.sleepForTimeInterval(2)